 How can we know in advance if a Alfriston conveyancing solicitor on the UBS panel is any good?

 When it comes to conveyancing in Alfriston getting recommendations is a good start.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one which is cheap as chips.
 We would always advocate that you speak with the solicitor carrying out your conveyancing.

 We have agreed to purchase a house in Alfriston.
 A rare aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
-Will my lender Leeds Building Society be concerned?
+Will my lender Coventry BS be concerned?

 Given that you are obtaining a mortgage with Coventry BS your lawyer must check the conveyancing requirements outlined in Part two of UK Finance Lenders’ Handbook for Coventry BS.
 The Council of Mortgage Lenders’ Handbook sets out minimum requirements for solar panel roof-space leases, and solicitors are required to report to Coventry BS where a lease does not meet these provisions.
 The specifications relate to the installation of panels on properties nationwide and is not isolated to Alfriston.